chawankamalkant/data-analytics-portfolio/Excel/K&K Biscuits Sales Dashboard/README.md

 ## Overview

 This repository hosts the updated practice dataset for **K&K Biscuit**.
-The file, `K&K Biscuit Practice DatasetUpdated.xlsm`, is a comprehensive Microsoft Excel Macro-Enabled Workbook designed for data analysis, reporting, and business intelligence exercises.
+The file is a comprehensive Microsoft Excel Macro-Enabled Workbook designed for data analysis, reporting, and business intelligence exercises.

 ## Contents & Features